SinghTushar20/Learn-to-Code/02-Data Structures and Algorithms/2-Algorithims/01-Sorting/Readme.md

 - Space complexity = O(1)

 - Odd-Even sort is mainly used on parallel processors with local interconnections for running local tasks.

+## For merge sort

+- Merge sort algorithm is called 2-way merging.
+- If we merge K files at a time then we call it K-way merging.